RoosterDragon/Desktop-Ponies/Content/readme.txt

     Once installed, you can run the program from the command line with "mono 'Desktop Ponies.exe'".
     If the program fails to start, you may need a package named "libmono-microsoft-visualbasic10.0-cil".
 Use your package manager to install it.
 * Mac
-    You will need mono version 3.0.2 or better.
-At the time of writing this is currently a beta version.
+    You will need mono version 3.2.1 or better.
     Choose the "Mono MRE Installer" from: http://www.go-mono.com/mono-downloads/download.html Once installed, you can run the "RunOnMac.command" file to launch the program.
     (If the program immediately errors when you attempt to run it, you may be missing some required fonts.